Manny Ramirez: 1998–2000

 In 1998, Ramirez experienced a great increase in power, on his way to becoming one of the great run producers in the game.
 He batted .294 with 45 home runs and 145 RBIs, and was selected to his second All-Star Game, where he recorded a sacrifice fly and RBI.
 Ramirez batted .357 with two home runs during the ALDS versus the Red Sox, which the Indians won in four games.
 In the ALCS against the Yankees, Ramirez batted .333 with two home runs, but the Indians lost in six games.
 Following the season, Ramirez came in sixth place in AL MVP voting.

 Ramirez began 1999 on a hot streak, hitting .337 with seven home runs in the month of April.
 Ramirez's hot hitting continued all season, as he batted .364 in May and reached the All-Star break with 25 home runs and 96 RBI.
 At the time, it was the third-highest single-season total for RBI by the All-Star Break in MLB history, behind only Hank Greenberg (103 in 1935) and Juan González (101 in 1998).
 On September 30, 1999, Ramirez broke the Indians' single-season RBI record (previously 162 by Hal Trosky in 1936) by hitting a three-run home run, giving Ramirez 164.
 Despite missing 15 games, he finished 1999 with 165 RBI, the highest total by any player since Jimmie Foxx (1938), and batted an eye-popping .383 against left-handed pitchers.
 He also batted .383 with runners in scoring position, and .377 with men on base.
 That season, he finished third in the voting for the AL MVP award.
 However, he struggled in the 1999 postseason, going 1-for-18 as the Indians were eliminated by the Boston Red Sox in 5 games in the 1999 American League Division Series.

-In 2000, Ramirez was limited to 118 games due to injuries, but recorded a career-high .351 batting average, along with 38 home runs and 122 RBI.
+In 2000, Ramirez was limited to 118 games due to a hamstring injury, but recorded a career-high .351 batting average, along with 38 home runs and 122 RBI.
 His return is believed to have started a major comeback that led the Indians to a final record of 90–72 and cut the number of games they were behind the leader of the AL Central, the Chicago White Sox, from 11.5 games down to 7.5 games in just a month.
 Because of his return, Roberto Alomar, Omar Vizquel, and Kenny Lofton all started getting better pitches to hit, which also significantly increased their batting averages.
 Despite the comeback, the Indians failed to make the postseason, finishing five games behind the White Sox in the AL Central.
 With free agency looming, Ramirez homered in his final game and at-bat in an Indians uniform, on October 1 against Toronto in front of the home fans at Jacobs Field.